-The number of channel maps per spw corresponds to the number of emission lines that have been identified by the clustering analysis.
-In each channel map (see Figure 55), the top-middle plot shows the identified emission line and the determined line width (bracketed by two red vertical lines), overplotted on the averaged flux spectrum (in Jy) as a function of frequency (in GHz).
+The number of channel maps per spw corresponds to the number of emission lines that have been identified by the clustering analysis of the pipeline.
+In each channel map (see Figure 58), the top-middle plot shows the identified emission line and the determined line width (bracketed by two red vertical lines), overplotted on the averaged flux spectrum (in Jy) as a function of frequency (in GHz).